Truett Seminary Graduate List

 NOTE TO MEDIA: Lists of the seminary graduates are linked below, categorized by state.
-Graduate information is certified by Baylor University's George W. Truett Theological Seminary dean's office.
+Graduate information is certified by Baylor University's George W. Truett Theological Seminary dean's office

 George W. Truett Theological Seminary Announces Fall Graduates

-Baylor University is a private Christian university and a nationally ranked research institution, characterized as having "high research activity" by the Carnegie Foundation for the Advancement of Teaching.
-The university provides a vibrant campus community for approximately 15,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
-Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in Texas.
-Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 11 nationally recognized academic divisions.
-Baylor sponsors 19 varsity athletic teams and is a founding member of the Big 12 Conference.
+Baylor University is a private Christian University and a nationally ranked research institution.
+The University provides a vibrant campus community for more than 17,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
+Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
+Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.